filip-ph-johansson/iot-knowabunga-2023/esp32-tutorial/x.user-experience/x.user-experience.md

 }
 ```

+`strcpy()` is a built-in function for copying the content of a char array to another.

 14. In `loop()` remove the `printStuff()` line and replace it with:
 ```cpp
 char msg[] = "IoT Knowabunga 2023";